red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/make-use-of-llms.rst

         user said "Hi" or user said "Hello"

 .. note::
-    From a semantic point of view it makes always sense to start a user intent flow with 'user' even if marked by a user intent meta decorator.
+    From a semantic point of view, it makes sense to start a user intent flow with 'user' even if marked by a user intent meta decorator.

 ----------------------------------------
 Bot Action Generation
 ----------------------------------------

 Similarly to how we want to be able to handle variations in the user input, we have seen bot intent flows that define a variation of predefined bot actions.
-While this can be good enough for responses to expected user inputs we would also like to handle unexpected user utterances and not always reply with "Thanks for sharing!".
-For this case, another flow from the Standard Library will help us named ``llm continue interaction``:
+While this can be good enough for responses to expected user inputs, we would also like to handle unexpected user utterances and not always reply with "Thanks for sharing!".
+For this case, another flow from the Standard Library named ``llm continue interaction`` will help us:

 .. code-block:: colang
     :caption: llm/bot_intent_generation_example/main.co